HabanaAI/Model-References/PyTorch/audio/wav2vec2/inference/README.md

 # Inference of Wav2Vec2 using PyTorch

 This directory provides scripts to run inference on Wav2Vec2ForCTC.
-These scripts are tested and maintained by Habana.
+These scripts are tested and maintained by Intel® Gaudi®.
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).

-For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+For more information on training and inference of deep learning models using Intel Gaudi AI accelerator, refer to [developer.habana.ai](https://developer.habana.ai/resources/).

-For model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+For model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 ## Table of Contents
    * [Model-References](../../../../README.md)